MP: Bangle seller who was thrashed gets bail after more than three months | Law-Order

 - India

-After spending over three months in jail, bangle seller Taslim Ali, who was beaten up by some people here for allegedly using fake name, got bail from the Madhya Pradesh High Court in an alleged sexual harassment case on Tuesday.
+After spending over three months in jail, bangle seller Taslim Ali, who was beaten up by some people here for allegedly using a fake name, got bail from the Madhya Pradesh High Court in a `sexual harassment' case on Tuesday.

-Ali was arrested on the charge of sexually harassing a 13-year-old girl in August this year, following the incident of thrashing.
+Ali was arrested on the charges of sexually harassing a 13-year-old girl in August this year, following the incident of thrashing.

+Justice Sujoy Paul of the Indore bench of the high court granted bail to him on Tuesday.

+“The nature of accusation is not such, which leads to a conclusion that the applicant should remain in custody till the decision of the matter.
+No criminal antecedents of the applicant could be shown to the court,” the order said.

 On August 31, the district court had rejected Ali's bail application following which he moved the high court.